-- (ii) because recognising remeasurements in profit or loss is the conceptually best method; - (iii) to keep the accounting simple for entities with small plans; and - (iv) because recognising remeasurements in other comprehensive income may lead to an accounting mismatch (eg for an unfunded plan, if the entity holds assets to fund the obligation, and gains and losses on the assets are recognised in profit or loss). - (c) Reclassification to profit or loss-some respondents were concerned that amounts recognised in other comprehensive income are not reclassified to profit or loss in subsequent periods because: - (i) the amounts in other comprehensive income would never be recognised in profit or loss. - (ii) this change diverges from US generally accepted accounting principles (GAAP), because amounts in other comprehensive income under US GAAP are subsequently reclassified to profit or loss. - BC90 In finalising the amendments made in 2011, the Board confirmed the proposal made in the 2010 ED that an entity should recognise remeasurements in other comprehensive income.
-The Board acknowledged that the Conceptual Framework and IAS 1 do not describe a principle that would identify the items an entity should recognise in other comprehensive income rather than in profit or loss.
+- (ii) because recognising remeasurements in profit or loss is the conceptually best method: - (iii) to keep the accounting simple for entities with small plans; and - (iv) because recognising remeasurements in other comprehensive income may lead to an accounting mismatch (eg for an unfunded plan, if the entity holds assets to fund the obligation, and gains and losses on the assets are recognised in profit or loss). - (c) Reclassification to profit or loss-some respondents were concerned that amounts recognised in other comprehensive income are not reclassified to profit or loss in subsequent periods because: - (i) the amounts in other comprehensive income would never be recognised in profit or loss. - (ii) this change diverges from US generally accepted accounting principles (GAAP), because amounts in other comprehensive income under US GAAP are subsequently reclassified to profit or loss. - BC90 In finalising the amendments made in 2011, the Board confirmed the proposal made in the 2010 ED that an entity should recognise remeasurements in other comprehensive income.
+The Board acknowledged that the Conceptual Framework5 and IAS 1 do not describe a principle that would identify the items an entity should recognise in other comprehensive income rather than in profit or loss.
 However, the Board concluded that the most informative way to disaggregate the components of defined benefit cost with different predictive values is to recognise the remeasurements component in other comprehensive income. - BC91 The Board considered and rejected alternative approaches that would address some of the concerns expressed in paragraph BC89(a) and (b) for the reasons discussed in paragraphs BC92-BC98.
-Subsequent reclassification of amounts recognised in other comprehensive income to profit or loss is discussed in paragraph BC99.

-Components of defined benefit cost: other approaches to recognising remeasurements

-- BC92 The Board considered the following alternatives for recognising the remeasurements component: - (a) previous options in IAS 19 for immediate recognition (paragraph BC93). - (b) recognition of all components in profit or loss (paragraphs BC94-BC96). - (c) a hybrid approach requiring recognition of the remeasurements component in other comprehensive income or profit or loss in different circumstances (paragraphs BC97 and BC98). - BC93 Before its amendment in 2011, IAS 19 permitted two methods for recognising actuarial gains and losses immediately: in profit or loss or in other comprehensive income.
+Subsequent reclassification of amounts recognised in other comprehensive income to profit or loss is discussed in paragraph BC99. - Components of defined benefit cost: other approaches to recognising remeasurements - BC92 The Board considered the following alternatives for recognising the remeasurements component: - (a) previous options in IAS 19 for immediate recognition (paragraph BC93). - (b) recognition of all components in profit or loss (paragraphs BC94-BC96). - (c) a hybrid approach requiring recognition of the remeasurements component in other comprehensive income or profit or loss in different circumstances (paragraphs BC97 and BC98). - BC93 Before its amendment in 2011, IAS 19 permitted two methods for recognising actuarial gains and losses immediately: in profit or loss or in other comprehensive income.
 Many respondents to the 2010 ED suggested that the Board should permit an entity to recognise remeasurements either in profit or loss or in other comprehensive income.
-Retaining those options would have allowed entities with small plans to keep the accounting simple and would have allowed entities to eliminate the accounting mismatches noted in paragraph BC89(b).
-However, the Board concluded that eliminating options would improve financial reporting.
+Retaining those options would have allowed entities with

-&lt;sup>5 The reference to the Conceptual Framework is to the Conceptual Framework for Financial Reporting, issued in 2010 and in effect when the Standard was amended.
+The reference to the Conceptual Framework is to the Conceptual Framework for Financial Reporting, issued in 2010 and in effect when the Standard was amended.